 - The REST API (and How It Could Change WordPress Forever)

-Do you know any other WordPress theme built with React JS?
-Feel free to share it in the comments section below!
+Do you know any other WordPress theme built with React?
+Feel free to share them with us!